jranke/gmkin/README.md

   yourself.
 - Please check the [issues](https://github.com/jranke/gmkin/issues) reported on github
 - Starting the GUI takes some time.
 Once it is started, it is reasonably responsive.
-- Do not delete the last dataset or the last model from the respective lists, this is not supported.
 - The fit list was not always updated when using Firefox version 28 on Windows.
 This works with Firefox starting from version 29 and with Chrome.